Have you noticed the bright beacon of Venus blazing away in the sky?

 The phase will decrease over time and the apparent diameter will increase as Venus moves closer to Earth.

-Venus reaches 50% illumination (dichotomy) when it is usually furthest from the Sun in the sky – a point called greatest eastern elongation, which happens on 4 June 2023.
+Venus reaches 50% illumination (dichotomy) when it is usually furthest from the Sun in the sky – a point called greatest eastern elongation.

 The planet continues to move closer to Earth, becoming an increasingly slim crescent until it reaches inferior conjunction where it lies between the Sun and Earth.

-This occurs on 13 August this year.
-After this date, the planet transitions from an evening object and moves into the morning sky, starting a new western elongation and the whole cycle occurs in reverse.
+After this point, the planet transitions from an evening object and moves into the morning sky, starting a new western elongation and the whole cycle occurs in reverse.

 Not all elongations are equally favourable, as the cycle happens at different times.